 The storage process for context variables is applied as follows:

-– When ending the parsing of the CTU syntax in clause 7.3.6.2, entropy_coding_sync_enabled_flag is equal to 1 and either CtbAddrInRs % PicWidthInCtbsY is equal to 01 or TileId[ CtbAddrInTs ] is not equal to TileId[ CtbAddrRsToTs[ CtbAddrInRs − 12 ] ], the storage process for context variables, Rice parameter initialization states, and palette predictor variables as specified in clause 9.3.2.4 is invoked with TableStateIdxWpp, TableMpsValWpp, TableStatCoeffWpp when persistent_rice_adaptation_enabled_flag is equal to 1, and PredictorPaletteSizeWpp and PredictorPaletteEntriesWpp when palette_mode_enabled_flag is equal to 1 as outputs.
+– When ending the parsing of the CTU syntax in clause 7.3.6.2, entropy_coding_sync_enabled_flag is equal to 1 and either CtbAddrInRs % PicWidthInCtbsY is equal to 01 or TileId[ CtbAddrInTs ] is not equal to TileId[ CtbAddrRsToTs[ CtbAddrInRs − 12 ] ], the storage process for context variables as specified in clause 9.5.2.4 is invoked with TableStateIdx0Wpp, ableStateIdx1Wpp,TableMpsValWpp as outputs.

 In 9.5.2 Initialization process, spatial neighbouring block T for storage for context variable is checked in the above CTUs rather than the upper-right CTUs.